Ayuilos/MultiResourceEIP/README.md

     @dev Moves the resource from the pending array to the accepted array.
 Array order is not preserved.
     @param tokenId the token to accept a resource
-    @param resourceIndex the index of the resource to accept */
+    @param index the index of the resource to accept */
-    function acceptResource(uint256 tokenId, uint256 resourceIndex) external;
+    function acceptResource(uint256 tokenId, uint256 index) external;

     /*
     @notice Rejects a resource, dropping it from the pending array.
     @dev Drops the resource from the pending array.
 Array order is not preserved.
     @param tokenId the token to reject a resource
-    @param resourceIndex the index of the resource to reject */
+    @param index the index of the resource to reject */
-    function rejectResource(uint256 tokenId, uint256 resourceIndex) external;
+    function rejectResource(uint256 tokenId, uint256 index) external;

     /*
     @notice Rejects all resources, clearing the pending array.